 When to Call a Professional

 Call a local pest control professional if you see damaged wood and stray ants, beetles, or termites.
-An exterminator will identify the pest, determine the extent of the damage, and provide proper treatment.
+An exterminator will offer a termite inspection to identify the pest, determine the extent of the damage, and provide proper treatment and management options.

 It will cost you more to get rid of termites than the look-alikes.
 The damage may also be more extensive.
 If your house is infested by one of the four bugs often confused with termites, solving your pest problem will likely cost you much less.